walakaka77/test-doc-site/parent-page-canine-chronicles/child-page-7-how-to-stop-jump-up/how-to-stop-jump-up.markdown

   - Sounds a little reckless?
   - Does it mean if it doesn't work, I'd need to increase the "pain" of the punishment
   - Bluntly speaking, yes.
 And that's why it's not the most effective technique to be applied within this context
 - The highly stimulating motivator, the play, is still there.
-Which also means that the punishment would less likely be effective.
-We're giving the dog mixed signals, it might be confusing to the dog.
+Which also means that the punishment would less likely be effective - since the "reward" factor is still there.
+Not to mention, we're giving the dog mixed signals, it might be confusing to the dog.

 A better approach would be negative punishment.
 This is done simply by abruptly stopping the play and leaving the game by walking away.
 Similar to when you piss off your friend when you're a kid, it's best if we act like the pissed off kid, and walk away, do not give any attention to the dog.